tdaede/rav1e/README.md

 cargo bench --features=bench
 ```

+## Reviews

+Commits which change coding efficiency should include a link to AWCY and results summary in their commit message.

+PRs must be reviewed by at least one other collaborator.
+Once they are reviewed and pass CI, anyone may merge (though it's convention for the author to if they have permissions).

+PRs should be landed by rebasing.
+All fixup commits should be squashed before merging.

 ## Getting in Touch

 Come chat with us on the IRC channel #daala on Freenode!
 If you don't have IRC set